-The Arabian write Edris who lived in the 12th century had made valuable description on the pearls of Sri Lanka.
-He had written that Serendib (Sri Lanka) had been a rich country that has valuable Pearl banks.
+The Arabian write Edris who lived in the 12th century had made the valuable description on the pearls of Sri Lanka.
+He had written that Serendib (Sri Lanka) had been a rich country that had valuable Pearl banks.
 Further to his description, the king of the country was richer than all the rulers in India.
-The king earns large amount of money from pearl fishery in the island.
+The king earns a large amount of money from pearl fishery on the island.

 Another Arabian traveller who was known as Ibn Batuta also praised the value of precious pearls discovered in Sri Lanka.
 According to his description, he had arrived in Sri Lanka in 1344 and had landed in the area of Puttalam.
 He was provided with the shelter and protection by a Tamil leader in the area.
 The Tamil ruled said to have possessed a large number of valuable pearls.

 Marco Polo the ancient trader had arrived in Sri Lanka after his long stay in China and had the opportunity of seeing the pearl fishery off seas of Mannar.
 The method of pearl fishery had been slightly changed for a long time since the arrival of Marco Polo’s time.